-4.31 Statistical production process is often sequential with the output of one process becoming the input into the next after being modified or refined.
-In practice, the sequence of statistical processes will be more complicated than just a linear transfer from one process to the next, as the output of one process may feed into several statistical processes and main input of a statistical process may be used as auxiliary information somewhere during subsequent stages in the production cycle.
-These interdependencies form a network of statistical production.
+- 4.31 A statistical production process is often sequential, wherein the output of one process becomes the input into the next after being modified or refined.
+In practice, the sequence of statistical processes will be more complicated than just a linear movement from one process to the next, as the output of one process may feed into several statistical processes, and the main input of a statistical process may be used as auxiliary information somewhere during subsequent stages in the production cycle.
+The interdependencies form a network of statistical production.
 The terminology used in the description of each process should be standardized across all statistical outputs.
 All the users of the output from each process should be identified and their quality requirements clearly specified.
-Every instance where a statistical output is used in the compilation of another statistic would be identified.
-All processes should be designed systematically to ensure that the output of the process is of sufficient quality to support the requirements of other processes further down the production sequence.

-4.32 When the sequence of statistical processes requires data to be handed from one unit to another, an appropriate handover mechanism should be developed.
-If data flows from one agency to another, a Service Level Agreement might be used to define the standard that must be achieved before hand over is completed.
-For example, an agreement might specify that administrative data is in a form that is appropriate for compilation into a statistical output.
-A standard methodology might be adopted for a particular type of process, with all outputs being required to use the standard unless there are good reasons for deviating from it.
+Every instance in which a statistical output is used in the compilation of another statistic should be identified.
+All processes should be designed systematically to ensure that the output of the process is of sufficient quality to support the requirements of other processes further along in the production sequence. - When the sequence of statistical processes requires data to be handed from one unit to another, an appropriate handover mechanism should be developed.
+If data flows from one agency to another, a service-level agreement might be used to define the standard that must be achieved before a handover is completed.
+For example, an agreement might specify that administrative data be in a form that is appropriate for compilation into a statistical output.
+A standard methodology might be adopted for a particular type of process wherein all outputs would be required to use the standard unless there were good reasons for deviating from it.
 For example, a standard sample selection method might be adopted for industry surveys to increase the coherence between various industry statistics.
-Standard IT tools might be developed and used in all production sequences that pass data through a particular process.
-For example, a generic edit and imputation tool might be used for all administrative and survey datasets.
-This standardisation of systems is easier to achieve if a standard set of methodologies has been agreed for that particular process, e.g. limiting non-response to three different methods.
+Standard information technology tools might be developed and used in all production sequences that pass data through a particular process.
+For example, a generic edit and imputation tool might be used for all administrative and survey data sets.
+The standardization of systems is easier to achieve if a standard set of methodologies has been agreed for that particular process, such as limiting non-response to three different methods.
 The management of statistical processes should be reviewed regularly and updated, in particular when external circumstances change or shifts in the availability of data affect user requirements.
-Process descriptions and the various delivery agreements should be revised frequently to keep them up-to-date and relevant.

-4.33 Statistics Netherlands has developed a process management technique called Chain Management and applied it to the production of all official statistics.
-The concept of a "steady state" is used to describe the end of a data processing phase in which value is added to the data, for example by editing the data, querying outliers, comparing with data from other sources, or balancing.
-The business architecture distinguishes ten different steady states, each with specific quality requirements indicating the data are suitable for re-use in other statistical processes.
-Each steady state consists of a dataset (including metadata) in a state of processing of well-described quality.
+Process descriptions and the various delivery agreements should be revised frequently to keep them up to date and relevant. - 4.33 Statistics Netherlands has developed a process management technique called chain management and applied it to the production of all official statistics.
+The concept of a "steady state" is used to describe the end of a data processing phase in which value is added to the data, for example, by editing, querying outliers, comparing it with data from other sources or balancing.
+The business architecture distinguishes 10 different steady states, each with specific quality requirements indicating the data are suitable for reuse in other statistical processes.
+Each steady state consists of a data set (including metadata) in a state of processing of well-described quality.
 Defining steady states and specifying the processing stage between each two steady states is a transparent way for providing an overview of the complete statistical chain.
-This Statistics Netherlands' approach is described further in Case study 4.2.
+The Statistics Netherlands approach is described further in case study 4.2.